DaraMac/daramac.github.io/index.md

 ===

 I'm a graduate of Computational Thinking from [Maynooth University](https://www.maynoothuniversity.ie).
-I am currently a first year PhD student with the [SFI Centre of Research Training in Foundations of Data Science](https://www.data-science.ie) in Maynooth, supervised by [Dr Rosemary Monahan](https://www.maynoothuniversity.ie/faculty-science-engineering/our-people/rosemary-monahan).
+I am currently a second year PhD student funded by the [SFI Centre of Research Training in Foundations of Data Science](https://www.data-science.ie) in Maynooth, supervised by [Dr Rosemary Monahan](http://rosemarymonahan.com) in the [Principles of Programming Research Group](https://www.cs.nuim.ie/research/pop).